 Section 8.
 Availability of Service

 Company makes every effort to provide the Service for 365 days per year, but does not guarantee that the Service will be available at all times, as force majeure events or other circumstances might prevent Company from providing the Service.
 Access to the Service also is conditioned on the availability of Bike Share Toronto bicycles at each Station.
 Company does not represent or warrant the availability of any Service or the availability of any Bike Share Toronto bicycle at any Station.
-User may use the Website or either the Transit App or CycleFinder, which may be downloaded from the iTunes Store or Google Play, to consult the inventory of Bike Share Toronto bicycles available at a Station.
+User may use the Website or either the transit or PBSC, which may be downloaded from the iTunes Store or Google Play, to consult the inventory of Bike Share Toronto bicycles available at a Station.

 Section 9.
 Directions for Using Service